CoolBitX-Technology/coolwallet-sdk/packages/coin-icx/README.md

 # CoolWallet Icon (ICX) SDK
 [![Version](https://img.shields.io/npm/v/@coolwallet/icx)](https://www.npmjs.com/package/@coolwallet/icx)

-Typescript library with support for the integration of Bitcoin for third party application, include the functionalities of generation of addresses and signed transactions.
+Typescript library with support for the integration of ICON for third party application, include the functionalities of generation of addresses and signed transactions.

 ## Install